kubb-labs/kubb/docs/knowledge-base/migration-guide.md

 ---
 layout: doc

-title: Migration to Kubb v3
+title: Migrating to Kubb v3
 outline: deep
 ---

-# Migration to Kubb v3
+# Migrating to Kubb v3

 ## New Features